Hughes-Genome-Group/deepC/tutorials/tutorial_train_a_model.md

 ### Preparation

 Follow the tutorial for processing your own HiC data.
-Generate a formatted file of the HiC skeleton encoded for deepC training for every chromosome of interest such as the *coords_and_hic_skeleton_for_deepC_5kb_chr17.bed* from the tutorial.
+Generate a formated file of the Hi-C skeleton encoded for deepC training for every chromosome of interest such as the *hic_skeleton_for_deepC_5kb_chr17.bed* from the tutorial.
 Concatinate all chromosomes of interest including test and validation (they will be masked in the training).

-(e.g. `cat coords_* >data_for_training.txt`)
+(e.g. `cat hic_skeleton_* >data_for_training.txt`)

 Run the trainng as detailed below.
 Note training will require a GPU with sufficient memory.
 We trained on NVIDIA Titan V cards with 12 GB of memory.
 Training on 3 chromosomes can already give good results but final models should be trained for at least one epoch.